 1914 World War I breaks put in Europe.
 Late in the year, Beau travels to British Columbia to volunteer for duty in the British Army, after learning that his brothers have volunteered in England.
 He is turned down by an Army physician as a result of his nearly complete loss of hearing due to his recent injuries.

-1915 Begins to use the name Arthur Beaumont-Crabbe.
-Works a construction job at the Los Angeles Bible Institute where he meets his future bride, Dorothy Dean, daughter of Harry and Eva Dean.
+1915 He moves south to Loss Angeles and assumes a new name….Arthur Edwaine Beaumont.
+He works on a construction job at the Los Angeles Bible Institute where he meets his future bride, Dorothy Dean, daughter of Harry and Eva Dean.

 1922 Birth of his first child, Phyllis Jacqueline Beaumont.